rahulmysore23/rahulmysore23.github.io/content/blogs/midwest-block-a-thon.md

 ## Gemini Integration

-Chat bot and Image gen issue.
+Chat bot and Image gen issue with Gemini API.

 ## Submission and Presentation